project-sunbird/sunbird.org-docs/developer-docs/upgrade/build_n_deploy.md

 command: migrate-dialcodeRequired
 parameters: --ids <comma_seperated_do_ids fetched from Step:1>

-Please refer to the below picure for reference
+Please refer to the below picture for reference
 ```

 Jenkins will not accept more than 50 do id's at once.
 So in case you have a large number of do id's, then you can follow the below approach for quicker execution.